mick001/Option-Pricing-Class/README.md

 # Option Pricing Class
-A "sidehobby" more than a sideproject: a class to price options written in Java.
+A class to price options written in Java.
-I plan to add other derivatives and pricing methods although there is no fixed schedule or plan.
+Perhaps in the future I'll add other derivatives and pricing methods.
+There is no fixed schedule or plan.
 Critics, comments, suggestions are all welcomed.

 # Examples of pricing options in Python and C++